karthikrajannadurai2/keycloak/src/com/keycloak/keycloak.md

     * These annotation take effect when particular event, like while inputting the field.
     * Attribute group, shows the attribute in group in UI see metadata group for example, whatever attribute we add it displays in groups in UI.
+* User Registration Tab :
+    * This tab contains default roles and groups that will be applied to the new users during registration.

 **Some Resources are present in this slide also :**

 <span style="color:red"> refer this slide :-- <a>https://docs.google.com/presentation/d/1E1wdsMe-Bqb2JFVA2HI0rHfLLdVR7BCjJ-tpxKLeU4Y/edit</a> </span>
+<span style="color:red"> NOTE !!! - In newer version in keycloak, some functionality is moved to new places in UI than the older version of keycloak, but works as same as older version.
+Sometimes bug also encountered in UI and new features also added in the newer versions. </span>